xpdustry/mod-loader/README.md

 ## Description

-Simple Mindustry plugin to enable dependencies jvm mod/plugin dependencies.
+A simple Mindustry plugin to enable jvm mod/plugin dependencies.

 To use it, put your mods/plugins in a directory named `./mod-loader` and enjoy.